jasperf/wordpress-child-theme/README.md

 ## Screenshot

 The screenshot should not be larger than 1200px by 900px.
-See [Theme Review](https://make.wordpress.org/themes/handbook/review/required/#screenshot) details.
+See [Theme Review](https://make.wordpress.org/themes/handbook/review/required/#screenshot) details.Also make sure it is at this ratio more or less and at least portrait size to cover the thumbnail area under appearance > themes
 ## Installation

 Download the package and (S)FTP it to your server.
 Make sure you add the files to a folder with the child theme name.